Earthquakes on May 5, 2026

 35.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.3 earthquake 204 km WSW of Tual, Indonesia with origin time 23:06 UTC on May 5, 2026.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at -6.636°N, 131.207°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On May 5, 2026, worldwide seismic activity registered a magnitude 4.3 earthquake 204 km WSW of Tual, Indonesia at 23:06 UTC.
+At a depth of 35.0 km, the event was shallow crustal.
+The epicenter is at -6.636°, 131.207°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05